jgfranco17/torchcam/README.md

 # Monocular Depth Camera

 This project uses PyTorch's MiDaS model to generate live depth estimation streams using a webcam.
+By applying the MiDaS model to the video stream from the webcam, the software is able to generate a real-time colored depth map of the scene being captured.

 ## Requirements
 In order to use this project, you will need to have the following software and libraries installed: